Belleville, Paris: Culture

 During the 1980s Parisian artists and musicians, attracted by the cheaper rents, the numerous vacant large spaces, and the old Paris charm of its smaller streets (Belleville was ignored, perhaps spared, during much of the architectural modernisation efforts and reparations of the 1960s and 1970s, the greatest exception being the area around the Place des Fêtes), started moving there.
 Many artists now live and work in Belleville and studios are scattered throughout the quartier.
 Some abandoned factories have been transformed into art squats, where several alternative artists and musicians, such as the band Les Rita Mitsouko began their careers.

 Belleville is one of the most important neighbourhoods in Paris when it comes to Street Art.
 For example, Rue Denoyez or Place Frehel are a changing display of wall covering street art.

 The demographics of the neighbourhood have undergone many changes throughout the decades.
 While Armenians, Greeks, and Ashkenazi Jews were once the predominant ethnic groups, North Africans, and more recently, sub-Saharan Africans have been displacing these others.

 Within the neighbourhood there is a cemetery and park, the Parc de Belleville, which ascends the western slope of the hill and offers, in addition to a panoramic view of the Paris skyline, a strikingly modern contrast to the classical gardens of the city centre and the eccentric nineteenth century romanticism of the nearby Parc des Buttes Chaumont.
 A School of Architecture is also located in Belleville.

 The iconic French singer Édith Piaf grew up there and, according to legend, was born under a lamppost on the steps of the Rue de Belleville.
 A commemorative plaque can be found at number 72.
-A true Bellevilloise, Piaf sang and spoke the French language in a way that epitomised the accent de Belleville, which has been compared to the Cockney accent of London, England, although the Parisian dialect is nowadays rarely heard.
+A true Bellevilloise, Piaf sang and spoke the French language in a way that epitomised the accent de Belleville, which has been compared to the Cockney accent of London, England.
+The Belleville dialect is nowadays rarely heard, and most Bellevillians nowadays speak modern Parisian, which is synonymic with the spoken Standard French language heard in the French medias.
 Belleville is prominently featured in the 2007 biographical film of her life, La Vie En Rose.

 Other famous Bellevillois include film director Maurice Tourneur, legendary French can-can dancer Jane Avril and popular singer and actor Eddy Mitchell.
 The filmmaker Maïwenn grew up in Belleville and lives there now.